EECS3311F24/project-bargainbox/doc/sprint2/PB.md

 * Allow for a signed in user to update their profile picture.
 * Allow for a signed in user to permanently delete their profile and all associated data.

+**As a registered or non-registered user, I would like to see all posts on the Homepage.**
+This user story is acceptable when:
+1. Any user is able to access the homepage and view all posts created by all other registered users on the platform.

 **As a registered user, I would like to create/post a new listing (limited to the Greater Toronto Area).**
 This user story is acceptable when:
 1. A signed in user is able to locate and click the post button.